The University of Utah

 Salt Lake City, UT-84112

-I'm pursuing my PhD degree in Mathematics at the University of Utah under the supervision of Yekaterina Epshteyn.
-I'm expecting to defend my thesis in Spring 2019.
-Currently I'm preparing for job applications, which I will be a Postdoctoral Research Associate working on computational nanophotonics at Department of Mathematical Sciences at Rensselaer Polytechnic Institute.
+I am pursuing my PhD degree in Mathematics at the University of Utah under the supervision of Prof. Yekaterina Epshteyn.
+I am expecting to defend my thesis in Spring 2019.
+Currently I am preparing for job applications, which I will be a Postdoctoral Research Associate working on computational nanophotonics at Department of Mathematical Sciences at Rensselaer Polytechnic Institute.
 Before coming to Utah, I completed my bachelor's degree in Applied Mathematics at Central University of Finance and Economics in Beijing.
-Here is my CV.
+Here is my CV and my Research Statement.

 ResearchMy PhD research focuses on numerical algorithms based on Difference Potentials Method (DPM) for PDEs in complex geometries.
 DPM allows us to handle complex geometries with uniform Cartesian meshes, without loss of accuracy near the irregular boundary/interface.
-In particular, together with my collaborators, I worked on (i) higher order accurate methods based on DPM for interface problems in 2D; and (ii) a domain decomposition method based on DPM for simulation of chemotaxis models in 3D.
+In particular, together with my collaborators, I have worked on (i) high-order accurate methods based on DPM for interface problems in 2D; and (ii) a domain decomposition method based on DPM for simulation of chemotaxis models in 3D.